 Read more: Feather Down & Sustainability

-Choosing clothes made with sustainable fabrics is one way to help protect the planet and promote social justice.
+Choosing clothes made with sustainable fabrics by sustainable brands is one way to help protect the planet and promote social justice.
 This guide provides you with the essential information you will need to make better choices when next you shop for clothes.